Contribute to our Access Project Today!

 We have a committed and friendly group involved in polo at Forth Canoe Club who play in the Scottish divisions, and sometimes elsewhere.
 Some people have played for many years, some have played for GB, but we also love getting new people involved and will be keen to make you welcome.

-Training all year - Mondays at 18:00 - Beginner friendly
+Training all year - Friday's at 18:00 - Beginner friendly

-Training for adults who are happy with a more focused and/or faster-paced session - Mondays at 17:30
+Training for adults who are happy with a more focused and/or faster-paced session - Monday's at 18:00

 A brief and full summary of the rules can be downloaded here.